G3memes/Personal-Website/README.md

 Who Am I?

 ### 10 Word Summary
-Creating an online personality using a website and also HTML
+Creating an online personality and a description of myself using a website

 ### Date Started
 20201118 | November 18, 2020